Walter J. Kohler Jr.: Personal life

 Walter Jodok Kohler Jr. was born on April 4, 1904, on his family's lavish estate in Kohler, Wisconsin.
 His grandfather, John Michael Kohler had founded the Kohler Company in the late 19th century, and his father, Walter J. Kohler Sr. (1875–1940) was active in his family's plumbing supply business and served one term as the State's governor (1929–31).
-Walter Jr.'s mother was the former Henrietta "Lottie" Schroeder (1869–1947), and he had three brothers: John Michael Kohler III (1902–68), Carl James (1905–60), and Robert Eugene (1908–90).
+Walter Jr.'s mother was the former Charlotte "Lottie" Henrietta Schroeder (1869–1947), and he had three brothers: John Michael Kohler III (1902–68), Carl James (1905–60), and Robert Eugene (1908–90).

 Walter enjoyed many luxuries while growing up, but they were tempered by a strong-willed father who impressed his boys with the necessity of integrity, hard work, learning, good manners, frugality, and service to the community.
-Walter followed what was becoming a family tradition by graduating from Phillips Academy in Andover, Massachusetts, and Yale University.
+Walter followed what was becoming a family tradition by graduating from Phillips Academy in Andover, Massachusetts, and graduated with a B.A. degree from Yale University in 1925.

-In 1925, after college, Walter joined the Kohler Company.
+After graduating, Walter joined the Kohler Company.
 He knew much about the factory, having been employed there in a number of often grueling jobs during school breaks—another family tradition for males.
 In 1932, he married Chicago socialite Marie Celeste Holden (1900–74), a divorcée with a child.
 The couple had two children: Terry Jodok (1934–2016) and Charlotte Nicolette (1936–2012).
-In 1938, Walter and Celeste built a handsome estate, Windway, not far from the main plant; Walter lived there for the rest of his life.
+In 1938, Walter and Celeste built a handsome estate, Windway, in the country along the banks of the Pigeon River north of Kohler in the township of Sheboygan Falls.
+The home is located two miles directly north of the main plant in Kohler.
+Walter lived there for the rest of his life.

 After World War II, he and Celeste divorced.
 In 1948 Walter married Charlotte McAleer (1912–95), a wealthy divorcée from Philadelphia.

+Walter owned two paintings by French artist Georges Seurat including Black Cow in a Meadow, c.
+1881, and Two Stonebreakers, c.
+1881, that he donated to Yale.

+Kohler's personal investment counselor, Robert Selle, claimed in an interview that Kohler had bought some Jean-Baptiste-Camille Corot paintings that he also donated to Yale after learning how expensive they would be to insure however no Corot paintings in the Yale University Art Gallery catalog list Kohler as the donator.

 In his last years, he and Charlotte traveled widely throughout the world and enjoyed long holidays in Antigua and Florida.
-He died in Sheboygan on March 21, 1976 following a heart attack.
+He died in Sheboygan on March 21, 1976, following a heart attack.
 Obituaries emphasized Walter's character and integrity, noting his wartime service, his business success, and his three successive terms as governor.